onetoneisme/blackjack/units_refactored/CF for DevOps engineers/Advanced/001_Create BOSH release/09 Creating packaging script for elasticsearch package.md

 ## Create the packaging script for the elasticsearch package

-Edit the file `packages/elasticsearch/packaging` and add the following content:
+Edit the file `packages/elasticsearch/packaging` and replace the existing content with the following:

 ```
 # abort this script on any command that exits with a non-zero value